-It seems that every year at this time, schools are incredibly worried about enrollment for the coming school year.
+It seems that every year at this time, schools are incredibly worried about enrollment for the coming school year!
 So many things that cause significant worry combine to lead one to a persistent state of anxiety, and, unfortunately, that mindset then pervades the things we do as part of our every day tasks.

 First, remember that Jesus told us not to be anxious.
 Second, remember the words of Saint John Paul II when he became the Bishop of Rome – “Do not be afraid.”
 Third, when it comes to growing enrollment, the first step to increase enrollment is to keep the enrollment you have.

 When current parents in your school start making decisions on their own, in the privacy of their home, enrollment starts to deteriorate if they decide to disenroll their children because of “what might be.”
 Even if they believe times are bleak now, they may very well be much better 4 months from now when school begins again.

 40 years ago, and prior to that time, it was accepted by parents to be told what to pay (if anything) and they sacrificed to do it or be able to do it.
 The problem is that we’ve spent the past 40 years with the same expectations, not realizing that Baby Boomers were not the same as members of the Great and Silent Generations, and then also not realizing that members of Generation X really don’t have an appreciation of how the action of one affects the life of the entire community.

-© Michael V. Ziemski, SchoolAdvancement, 2006-2019
+© Michael V. Ziemski, SchoolAdvancement, 2006-2023